we-make-websites/wmw-coding-guidelines/frame/html/README.md

 </div>
 ```

-* Use multi line attributes if as a single line it would exceed 80 characters
+* Use multi-line attributes if as a single line it would exceed 80 characters

 ### [Attribute values](#attribute-values)